Tallit: Customs

 In some Jewish communities a tallit gadol is given as a gift by a father to a son, a father-in-law to a son-in-law, or a teacher to a student.
+Many families pass tallitot down as heirlooms.
 It might be purchased to mark a special occasion, such as a wedding or a bar mitzvah.
 Many parents purchase a tallit gadol for their sons at the age of 13, together with tefillin, though among the orthodox a male child will have been wearing a tallit katan from pre-school age.
-In the non-Orthodox Reform and Conservative movements in addition to the men, some women nowadays also wear a tallit gadol.
+In the Reform, Reconstructionist, Renewal, and Conservative movements many women nowadays also wear a tallit gadol.
 While many worshipers bring their own tallit gadol to synagogue, there is usually a rack of them for the use of visitors and guests.

 At Jewish wedding ceremonies, a tallit gadol is often used as a chuppah or wedding canopy.
 Similarly, a tallit gadol is traditionally spread out as a canopy over the children during the Torah-reading ceremony during the holiday of Simchat Torah, or in any procession with Torah scrolls, such as when parading a newly completed scroll through the streets.

 The tallit gadol is traditionally draped over the shoulders, but during prayer, some cover their head with it, notably during specific parts of the service such as the Amidah and when called to the Torah for an aliyah.